lmacken/suricata-ansible/README.md

 suricata-ansible
 ================

-An ansible playbook for deploying the Suricata intrustion detection system
+An Ansible playbook for deploying the Suricata intrustion detection system and fetching Snort rules with Oinkmaster.